cuplv/ScalaBashing/README.md

-# ScalaBashing
+# ScalaBashing: Constructive Bashing of the Type-safe Kind
+Let's put some structure in the way we bash!

-A higher level library for shell scripting in Scala, built on top of standard sys.process.
+This is a higher level library for shell scripting in Scala, built on top of standard sys.process.
 Adds the following to the standard shell interface:

   * Logger integration with shell scripts
   * Interface for building high-level structure for shell tools (adb, emulator, etc..)